MortadhaMannai/3d-scene-spanning-multiple-windows-using-three.js-and-localStorage/README.md

 ## Acknowledgments
 - inspired by code of bgstaal : https://github.com/bgstaal/multipleWindow3dScene?tab=readme-ov-file
 - Special thanks to the creators and contributors of three.js for providing an excellent library for 3D graphics on the web.
-- Acknowledge any additional resources or inspirations used in the development of this example.

 ---